less0/exercises/beers-of-belgium/Architecture.md

 ## Introduction and Goals

 The goal of the project is, to design a system that allows breweries, wholesale sellers and clients to interact to eventually sell beer to the clients.
+As an addition to the original task, the user shall be able to add multiple beers a single order.
+Multiple beers are constrained to be sold by the same wholesale, i.e. the user is not able to add a beer to their basket if they already have a beer in their basket if it's not sold by the same wholesale.

 [Original Task](https://www.reddit.com/r/csharp/comments/165y1da/project_challenge_submitted_by_a_real_company_for/)

 ## Constraints

 This is an exercise project that has no dependencies on any legacy system.
 Furthermore there are no monetary or time constraints.
 It's done when it's done.
 Or maybe never.

 ## Context & Scope